Roshan-Nayak1/Nodejs_Notes_appsite/README.md

 ## Description

-This is a Node.js web application for creating and managing notes.
-It incorporates various technologies such as MongoDB for data storage, Express.js for server-side logic, EJS for templating, and Passport.js for user authentication with Auth0.
-The app is designed to be deployed on Google Cloud for scalability.
+This is a Node.js web application for creating and maintaining notes.
+It uses technologies such as MongoDB for data storage, Express.js for server-side functionality, EJS for templating, and Passport.js for Auth0 user authentication.
+The project is designed to be deployed on Google Cloud for scalability.

 ## Features